CTCycle/FEXT-Autoencoder/README.md

 This project leverages Just-In-Time model compilation through `torch.compile`, enhancing model performance by tracing the computation graph and applying advanced optimizations like kernel fusion and graph lowering.
 This approach significantly reduces computation time during both training and inference.
 The default backend, TorchInductor, is designed to maximize performance on both CPUs and GPUs.
 Additionally, the installation includes Triton, which generates highly optimized GPU kernels for even faster computation on NVIDIA hardware.
 For Windows users, a precompiled Triton wheel is bundled with the installation, ensuring seamless integration and performance improvements.

 ## 5. How to use
-On Windows, run `FEXT_AutoEncoder.bat` to launch the main navigation menu and browse through the various options.
-Alternatively, each file can be executed individually by running `python path/filename.py` for Python scripts or `jupyter notebook path/notebook.ipynb` for Jupyter notebooks.
+On Windows, run *start_on_windows.bat* to launch the main navigation menu and browse through the various options.
+Alternatively, each file can be executed individually by running *python path/filename.py* for Python scripts or *jupyter notebook path/notebook.ipynb* for Jupyter notebooks.
 Please note that some antivirus software, such as Avast, may flag or quarantine python.exe when called by the .bat file.
 If you encounter unusual behavior, consider adding an exception for your Anaconda or Miniconda environments in your antivirus settings.

 ### 5.1 Navigation menu